btcpayserver/btcpayserver-doc/docs/UseCase.md

 ## Self-sovereign individuals

-**Privacy-minded individuals** can use BTCPay Server internal wallet for their everyday bitcoin transactions without providing a private key.
+**Privacy-minded individuals** can use BTCPay Server's internal wallet for their everyday bitcoin transactions without providing a private key.
 For self-hosted servers, the [internal wallet](./Wallet.md) relies on a full node, significantly enhancing privacy.
 [Hardware wallet integration](./HardwareWalletIntegration.md) allows the usage of a hardware wallet with a [full node](https://en.bitcoin.it/wiki/Full_node) and avoids leaks to a third-party server.

 ## Freelancers & bill pay

 **Freelancers** can *request* for payment by sharing a [Payment Request](./PaymentRequests.md).
-The content and appearance of the payment request is customizable.
+The content and appearance of the payment request are customizable.
 With or without expiry, customers can pay the request at any time.
 BTCPay Server automatically updates the exchange rate when the customer pays the payment request when it's convenient for them.
 Merchants or freelancers can use payment requests for bill pay services.
-Payment requests can even be used to quickly request money from friends quickly.
+Payment requests can even be used to quickly request money from friends.

 Merchants can *provide* payment by sharing a [Pull Payment](./PullPayments.md).
 This is a long-lived payment offer that the freelancer can pull funds from at their convenience.
-The merchant can specify the total amount and approve partial or a full request for payment.
+The merchant can specify the total amount and approve a partial or full request for payment.

 ## Charities & non-profits